 Distance Education

-Distance Education is a formal educational process in which the majority of the instruction in a course occurs when students and instructors are not in the same place.
-North American University offers distance education courses in fully online format.
-An online course is defined as one for which all regularly scheduled face-to-face class meetings are replaced by required learning activities completed at a distance and managed online.
-Online courses allow students to take courses from geographically remote locations without the need to come to campus.
+Distance Education is a formal educational process where most instruction takes place when students and instructors are not in the same location.
+North American University (NAU) offers distance education courses in a fully online format.
+An online course is defined as one where all regularly scheduled face-to-face class meetings are replaced by required learning activities completed at a distance and managed online.
+These courses enable students to participate from geographically remote locations without the need to visit campus.

-Participation in tese online courses necessitates access to a personal computer or a compatible mobile device with internet connectivity, in addition to a reliable internet service provider.
-These courses employ a versatile blend of synchronous and asynchronous activities to cater to diverse learning preferences.
-A comprehensive review of our Technology Requirements is strongly encouraged to ensure the fulfillment of all prerequisites for successful engagement in online courses.
+Participation in these online courses requires access to a personal computer or compatible mobile device with reliable internet connectivity.
+A detailed review of our Technology Requirements is strongly recommended to ensure you meet all the prerequisites for successful engagement in online learning.

 Technology Requirements